ademosthene/slot-machine-2018c-week05/README.md

 **Tech used:** HTML, CSS, JavaScript

-Using JavaScript I a traditional slot machine with three reels.
+Using JavaScript I built a traditional slot machine with three reels.
 The user is has the ability to set an amount and bet an amount per round.
 When the user clicks on "bet amount", the reels begin to rotate at a predetermined speed.
 As the reel rotates the images are updated from an array.
 Each reel has a stop button to end the rotation on the desired image.
 If the user stops all three reels on the same image, they have won the amount they selected for the bet.
 Otherwise, the user begins with $0.

 ## Optimizations